 Seasonal activities in Pittsfield State Forest

-Love to ride ATV's?
-If you do, Pittsfield State Forest is a must to visit during the warmer months.
-There are around 16 miles of trails that are ATV accessible scattered throughout the forest.
-Most of the trails are fast, smooth and wind through a mix of hardwood forests.
-You will need a daily permit to ride within the forest, but this can be easily attained by visiting the park office.
-There are no ATV's available for hire at Pittsfield State Forest so you will have to bring your own or rent one through a private company.
+Do you love to ride ATVs?
+If you do, Pittsfield State Forest is a great place to visit during the warmer months.
+There are about 16 miles of trails that are ATV accessible scattered throughout the forest.
+Most of the trails are fast, smooth, and wind through a mix of hardwood forests.
+You will need a daily permit to ride within the forest.
+Visitors can get a permit by visiting the park office.
+There are no ATVs available for rent at Pittsfield State Forest, so you will have to bring your own or rent one through a private company.

-Pittsfield State Forest is a great place for those who love to ride mountain bikes.
-There are many miles of trails that are suitable for mountain bike riders within the forest and they are very popular.
-The trails range from being easy to challenging, so no matter what your skill level you will be able to find some enjoyment.
-Riders have noted that the most interesting rides are from the north and south of the top of the ridge near Berry Pond.
-You can start out in either direction on the Taconic Skyline Trail and make your way downhill for a nice ride.
+Pittsfield State Forest is an excellent place for those who love to ride mountain bikes.
+There are many miles of trails that are suitable for mountain bike riders within the forest, and they are very popular.
+The trails range from easy to challenging, so no matter what your skill level, you will be able to find some enjoyment.
+Riders have noted that the most exciting rides are from the north and south of the top of the ridge near Berry Pond.
+You can start in either direction on the Taconic Skyline Trail and make your way downhill for a nice ride.

 Like to hunt?
 Well, you are in luck!
-The gigantic forest located within Pittsfield State Forest provides a great hunting environment, with restricted hunting allowed during the specific hunting season.
-Common species that can be found in the park include deer, snowshoe hares and pheasants.
-If you do plan to go hunting within Pittsfield State Forest it is advised that you read the hunting rules as stated on the Massachusetts State Government website.
-Also remember to check into the park office before you begin to make sure there is no vital information that you need.
+The gigantic hunting area located within Pittsfield State Forest provides a suitable hunting environment, with restricted hunting allowed during the specific hunting season.
+Common species found in the park include deer, snowshoe hares, and pheasants.
+If you do plan to go hunting within Pittsfield State Forest, you should read the hunting rules posted on the Massachusetts State Government website.
+Also, remember to check into the park office before you begin to make sure there is no vital information that you need to know.

-Hiking fans should also be excited to visit Pittsfield State Forest due to the hiking opportunities available at the park.
-There are many different trails available that will provide you with hours of fun throughout the year.
-The trails are very well maintained and attract people from all over due to the lovely forest setting.
-Some of the more popular hiking trails at Pittsfield State Forest state park include the Taconic Crest Trail, Lulu Brook Trail, Turner Trail and Berry Pond Trail.
+Hiking fans should also be excited to visit Pittsfield State Forest because of the hiking opportunities available within the park.
+There are many different trails open that will provide you with hours of fun throughout the year.
+The trails are well maintained and attract people from all over because of the lovely forest setting.
+Some of the more popular hiking trails at Pittsfield State Forest include the Taconic Crest Trail, Lulu Brook Trail, Turner Trail, and Berry Pond Trail.